vadimv/server-components/README.md

 ### HTML markup Java DSL

-ASC core provides a Java internal domain-specific language (DSL) to define HTML templates as a composition of functions.
+ASC core provides a Java internal domain-specific language to define HTML templates as a composition of functions.

 For example, the HTML fragment: